 (Autism, special educational needs and disability, SEND, parenting)

 Lisa Genova may be best known for her novel Still Alice.
 It became the Hollywood blockbuster for which Julianne Moore won her Oscar.
 Genova is a neuroscientist and writes fiction featuring characters with neurological disorders.
 In Love Anthony, we meet Anthony, a young autistic boy.
 We see the effects of parenting a non-verbal child with profound additional needs.
-I loved the way she describes him getting stuck in different rooms and how and why transitions and instructions need to be clear and timely.
+I loved how she described him getting stuck in different rooms and how and why transitions and instructions need to be clear and timely.

 6. A Monster Calls by Patrick Ness